ArduPilot/AP_Cloud/README.md

 # AP_Cloud
 Fleet management solution for ArduPilot Drones

-TLDR:  no it doesn't work yet.
+TLDR:  some stuff works.

 Goals - a 'web gui' for:

  - a "drone management" solution
- - ability to easily get logs off the vehicle
+ - ability to easily get logs off the vehicle - working
- - ability to see drone version info in a web interface
+ - ability to see drone version info in a web interface - not working
- - ability to update the firmware on each drone  (with appropriate hardware)
+ - ability to update the firmware on each drone  (with appropriate hardware) - not working
- - search through the logs and their timestamps
+ - search through the logs and their timestamps - working
- - download logs for offline review/analysis
+ - download logs for offline review/analysis  -  working. run this: "cd AP_Cloud/public ; ln -s ../logs ." to make your logs downloadable with no security.
- - and display a gui showing how recently each drone had uploaded.
+ - and display a gui showing how recently each drone had uploaded. - kinda
- - run some sort of 'log analyser' on each log after its uploaded for stats/params/faults/etc.
+ - run some sort of 'log analyser' on each log after its uploaded for stats/params/faults/etc. - working
- - perhaps integrate with plot.ardupilot.org , or a copy of it, for a 'plot this log' function
+ - perhaps integrate with plot.ardupilot.org , or a copy of it, for a 'plot this log' function - not working

 Technical expectations: